 Hey, It's That Guy!: Degrassi is one big game of Canadian Hey, It's That Guy!.
 Quite a few young Canadian actors, especially those who've been on The Family Channel, tend to end up on Degrassi in one way or another.
 The opposite is true as well.
 These people can play One Degree of Separation like nobody else.
 Watch Degrassi and enough of these shows and it starts looking like Canada's only got about thirty youth actors total.
 That's a trope of its' own now, in fact.

 To elaborate, both Jake Epstein and Michael Seater were in The Zack Files, which also had Robert Clark as the main character, and Shadia Simmons as a side character.
 Robert Clark is Daniel Clark's (Sean) younger brother.
 Daniel Clark guest starred on The Zack Files for one episode and was in Juno , as was Ellen Page, and Ellen Page was in Regenesis, which also had Michael Seater in it.
 Ellen Page was also in a movie called "Ghost Cat", which had her as well as the guy who played Dean, Paige's rapist.
 But Wait, There's More!
 Jake Epstein was in Charlie Bartlett, which also had Dra...
 Aubrey Graham (Jimmy) in it, as well as Lauren Collins (Paige) and Jonathan Malen.
 Lauren Collins was in Life With Derek for a few episodes which, of course, starred Michael Seater.
 But John Ralston, along with the above mentioned Robert Clark and Shadia Simmons, were also in Life With Derek, and he was in the Strange DaysMovie.
 As well as that, Kate Todd, along with several others mentioned earlier on this page, was in Radio Free Roscoe and guest starred on Life With Derek.
 Ryan Cooley, whom you all know as J.T.
 Yorke, also had a guest spot on Life With Derek, as well as it featuring guest spots from Paula Brancati (Jane on Degrassi), and Raymond Ablack (Sav on Degrassi).
 AND A.J.
 Saudin (Connor on Degrassi) was in ''Vacation With Derek!
 Additionally, Kit Weyman played the best friend of Life With Derek's titular character; you may know Weyman better as Sully on Degrassi, a.k.a. the guy that mocked Ashley for being gothic, wanted the "MP3" that Spinner stole from Jimmy, and was the reason Manny became a whore.
 But I bet you're asking who is Jonathan Malen and where does he connect into all this?
 Well, There's still more.
-Noah Reid was in Strange Days and Degrassi, and also guest starred with Michael Seater on Naturally Sadie (which, as mentioned before this troper went on a tangent, stars Charlotte Arnold a.k.a.
+Noah Reid was in Strange Days and Degrassi, and also guest starred with Michael Seater on Naturally Sadie (which, as mentioned, stars Charlotte Arnold a.k.a.
 Holly J on Degrassi), a show which also had Miriam Mcdonald (Emma on Degrassi) guest star for one episode, and Shenae Grimes guest star on several episodes.
 Anyway, before Strange Days and wayyy before his guest spot on Degrassi, he [Noah] voiced the title character in Franklin.
 Jonathan Malen had a voice guest spot on Franklin, and he also starred in "Prancer Returns" along with Robert Clark.
 And no, this isn't over yet.
 Noah Reid had a guest spot in the show "Soul Food" (along with Aubrey Graham who as well had a guest spot on "Soul Food" literally only a few episodes later) and also voiced a character on the show Jane and the Dragon, which also had Alex House doing a voice, whom you might remember as Tim (Marco's rebound boyfriend after Dylan and him broke up) in Degrassi.
 Alex House was once in Todd and the Book of Pure Evil, which also had Shane Kippel in it, whom if you're reading this you know plays Spinner on Degrassi.
 On top of that, Alex house was also in a movie called Nonsense Revolution, which had Robert Clark in it as well, and he was also in a movie called the "The Safety of Objects", which had Charlotte Arnold in it, too.
 And no, I'm still not done...
 Robert Clark, Jake Epstein, Lauren Collins, Jonathan Malen, Charlotte Arnold, and Michael Seater were all in a show called "Real Kids Real Adventures", and as you already know, two of those people went onto star in Strange Days at Blake Holsey High, which also had Tony Munch (The Janitor) and Valerie Boyle (Principal Durst) in it.
 Valerie Boyle was a guest voice several times on Franklin, as well as being in an episode of Degrassi, and Tony Munch played Alex's mom's abusive boyfriend in Degrassi.
 As you all know, Degrassi also had Stacey Farber as Ellie, and Stacey Farber is now starring in the show "18 to Life", which also stars Michael Seater AND the woman who played Jane's mom in Degrassi.
 On top of all this, Lauren Collins and Pat Mastroianni were both recently in "Sharpay's Fabulous Adventure" (yes, thatSharpay.
 Also, Lauren Collins and Daniel Clark were both in "I Was a Sixth Grade Alien".
 And yes, we're finally done.
 In conclusion, it's only a matter of time before Robert Clark, Shadia Simmons, Jonathan Malen, and John Ralston appear on Degrassi.